 In Jamaica, most tourists will be more at higher risk of petty crimes.

-Hotels kept safes with security on site in many resorts and 24-hour reception desks.
+Hotels keep safes with security on site in many resorts and 24-hour reception desks.
+You can always leave you most valuable possessions there.

 Even though you should be fine, it’s still important to remember to keep doors locked and your essential items or documents such as passports in a locked safe.